Economy of Canada: Real estate, rental, and leasing

-Canada's real estate market is the backbone of the economy, comprising over 13% of the GDP by sector in 2020.
-In 2021, housing investment accounted for 21% of national wealth.
+Canada's real estate market is the backbone of the economy, comprising over 13% of the GDP by sector in 2024.
+In 2024, housing investment accounted for 25% of national wealth, up from 21% in 2021.
 It is difficult to discern the actual contribution of other sectors (such as construction, Investment and financial services, manufacturing, and forestry) to real estate, rental and leasing, as these industries are intrinsically linked in a complex economy.
 The Bank of Canada has increased its mortgage bond holdings to target 50% of the fixed-rate primary issuances.

+Defence

+Canada's defence sector is a high-tech, export-driven industry, comprising nearly 600 firms that contribute over $9.6 billion in GDP.
+Centered heavily on aerospace, simulation, advanced manufacturing and cyber technology, the industry exports close to $8 billion annually.

 Service sector

 The service sector in Canada is vast and multifaceted, employing about three quarters of Canadians and accounting for 70% of GDP.
 The largest employer is the retail sector, employing almost 12% of Canadians.
 The retail industry is concentrated mainly in a small number of chain stores clustered together in shopping malls.
 In recent years, there has been an increase in the number of big-box stores, such as Walmart (of the United States), Real Canadian Superstore, and Best Buy (of the United States).
 This has led to fewer workers in this sector and the migration of retail jobs to the suburbs.

 The Financial District in Downtown Vancouver.
 Canadian business services are largely concentrated in large urban areas of Canada.

 The second-largest portion of the service sector is the business service, and it employs only a slightly smaller percentage of the population.
 This includes financial services, real estate, and communications industries.
 This portion of the economy has been rapidly growing in recent years.
-It is largely concentrated in the major urban centres, especially Toronto, Montreal and Vancouver (see Banking in Canada).
+It is largely concentrated in the major urban centres, especially Toronto, Montreal and Vancouver.

 The education and health sectors are two of Canada's largest, but both are primarily under the influence of the government.
 The health care industry has been quickly growing and is the third-largest in Canada.

 Canada has an important high tech industry, and a burgeoning film, television, and entertainment industry creating content for local and international consumption (see Media in Canada).
 Tourism attracts millions of visitors and supports approximately 10% of the national labor force.
 In recent years, statistics show that Canada has received over 20 million international tourists annually.
 The summer months are especially popular for travelers both domestically and internationally.
 Tourism and supporting industries contributed over $100 billion to the Canadian national economy in 2024.
 The sector supports nearly 1.8 million Canadians working in tourism-related fields.